 Third: A 2500M with 3.4 liter Camaro V6, with custom duct work to solve British Car Disease.

-Right: A beautiful 3000S engine compartment and more custom duct work.
+Fourth: A beautiful 3000S engine compartment and more custom duct work.
 Correction: I had the two cars' labels reversed.

 Out Of The Woodwork 18

 Once again the TVR annual meeting was organized by the Midwest

 region, this time by Jared Silver.
 Planning was delayed, so it was not practical to notify the TVRCCNA membership until

 August, so Woodwork 18 was not an offical Woodwork.
 Many people call it Woodwork 18, anyway.
 Woodwork 18

 (or whatever) was held in conjunction with "The British Car Festival" which is organized by the

 Read more about Woodwork 18.
 I never did get to see the U-Boat.

 Left: The TVR Club after lunch on Saturday.

 Right: A line of TVRs at Woodwork 18, September 1998.